LoganWalls/picoref/README.md

 # PicoRef
 A simple and minimal CLI tool to manage your references.
 PicoRef is based on plain text: your library is just a folder, and each reference is a subfolder within that library.
-The metadata for each reference is stored in the [CSL JSON](https://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html) format, but is encoded as `yaml` to facilitate manual edits.
+The metadata for each reference is stored in the [CSL JSON](https://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html) format, but is encoded as `toml` to facilitate manual edits.

 PicoRef's scope of functionality is deliberately small.
 It focuses on just a few things:
 1. Managing the files that make up your library (e.g. creating directories when needed, placing PDFs in the same subdirectory as the reference metadata, tags for managing collections)